Oneness with Jesus produces unity with each other

 Oneness with Jesus compels us to connect to each other.

 What compels someone to possess an earnest desire to be a steward charged with maintaining the health and welfare of unity?
 To be the keeper of the light that has been lit by the Holy Spirit?
-Would it not be that very Spirit that lives within us that moves us into a concerted oneness with each other?
+Certainly, it is the very Spirit that lives within us that moves us into a concerted oneness with each other?

-Unity and union are elements comprising intimacy afforded by a common identity while establishing family connection.
-Unity (the state of being one) is the process producing the condition of our union (the state of being united).
-Unity is what God is achieving through oneness within the hearts of His children, while union is the resulting condition being established between His children within His Spirit.
-Unity and union are not merely synonyms but rather are various dimensions of the relational matrix.
-Unity is caused by oneness with Christ compelling the condition of union to exist between His children.
+When we share the family connection of being united in Christ, unity and union demonstrate our identity.
+Unity is what God is achieving through oneness within the hearts of His children, while the union is the resulting condition being established between His children within His Spirit.
+Although similar, unity and union are various dimensions of the relational matrix.
+Unity is caused by oneness with Christ compelling the condition of the union to exist between His children.

 Oneness with Jesus prompts a sharing of our unified faith with each other.